-You can run the server using Deno with the following command:
+You can start the server with Deno using the following command:

 deno run \